gucino/tsigoloib/README.md

 # Did You Wash Your Hands?
 Have I wash my hand?
 The concept of [Did You Wash Your Hands?](https://opensea.io/tsigoloib/did-you-wash-your-hands?search[resultModel]=ASSETS&search[sortBy]=LISTING_DATE) collection is to repesent the overthinking about Corona virus.
-The object used the overall shape of the brain where one side have the realistic-brain pink colour texture while the other side has the green dirty Corona virus texture to represent the feeling that we worried about the virus all the time.
+The object used the overall shape of the brain with 2 different types of textures separated at the center of the shape.
+One side have the realistic-brain pink colour texture while the other side has the green dirty Corona virus texture to represent the feeling that we worried about the virus all the time.

 | | |
 |:-------------------------:|:-------------------------:|